hantsy/quarkus-auth0-sample/docs/api.md

 Unlike Spring Security, Quarkus Security does not follow the naming (`resourceserver`, `client`and  `authorizationserver` etc.) of OAuth2 roles to categorize the configuration properties.
 And most of the official Quarkus OAuth2 and OIDC examples and guides are dependent on [Keycloak](https://www.keycloak.org/) -  the open source OAuth2/OIDC compatible authorization server from Redhat.

-For a backend application,  to protect the API by a JWT token, Quarkus OIDC can help you to parse and verify JWT token.
-Configure OIDC in the *application.properties*.
+To make Quakrus OIDC work with Auth0, add the following configuration in the *application.properties*.

 ```properties
 # Oidc auth config for resource server